f5devcentral/f5-puppet/README.md

 Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 Please follow our guidelines when contributing changes.
 For more information, see our [module contribution guide.](https://docs.puppetlabs.com/forge/contributing.html)

+## Support

+Support for this module is provided by F5.
+To file an issue, please visit this [link](https://github.com/f5devcentral/f5-puppet/issues/new)